LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

 This article is a step-by-step explanation of neural networks which are extensively used in machine learning.
+It only involves the most basic case where both the input and output of a neuron are **scalars** (1-D tensors).
+But the idea holds for other dimensions.
+For higher dimensions, please reter to []()

 <!--more-->